Modulational instability of periodic standing waves in the derivative NLS equation: Periodic standing waves in the case of

 \subsection{Case: $c^2 > 4b$, $c < 0$, and $b> 0$}

 If $d \in (d_-,0)$ (see the right panel of Fig. \ref{figF}), then the roots of $Q$ are all real and ordered as

-The exact analytical expression for the periodic wave solutions is given by (\ref{3.14}) for $\rho$ in $[u_2,u_1]$ with the period $L = 2 K(k) \mu^{-1}$.
+The exact analytical expression for the periodic wave solutions is given by (\ref{3.14}) for $\rho$ in $[u_2,u_1]$ with the period $L = 2 K(k) \nu^{-1}$.
 The roots of $P(\lambda)$ in (\ref{3.22}) form two quadruplets of complex-conjugate eigenvalues in (\ref{configuration-1}) with $\alpha_1 = \alpha_2$ in (\ref{3.27}).
-This case leads to similar figures of the Floquet and stability spectra as those in Figure \ref{figure1-4}.
+This case leads to similar figures as those in Figure \ref{figure1-4}.
 All periodic standing waves are modulationally unstable.

 When $d \to d_-$, we have $u_2 \to u_1$ and one quadruplet coalesces on the real axis.
 This corresponds to the constant-amplitude wave.
 When $d \to 0$, we have $u_4 \to u_3 = 0$ and both quadruplets coalesce on the imaginary axis.
 At this point, the sign-definite periodic solution is continued for $d \in (0,d_+)$ but another sign-indefinite periodic solution arises.